saad17-py/OCR-English/README.md

 ## Steps to Set Up

+- Make sure that Python with latest version and Git Bash is installed in your system.
+-
 ### Step 1: Install Tesseract-OCR
 1. Download the latest version of Tesseract-OCR from [here](https://github.com/UB-Mannheim/tesseract/wiki).
 2. Run the setup, select the languages of your choice, and complete the installation.